kawmarco/jsonsubset/README.md

 # FAQ
 ## Why is it faster than parsing the whole JSON?
 jsonsubset will attempt to parse only the fields selected in a [expression](#writing-jsonsubset-expressions).

-This means that, once all fields declared in the expression are found and parsed, jsonsubset will return early and ignore the rest of the JSON string.
+Once all fields defined in the expression are found, jsonsubset will return early and ignore the rest of the JSON string (thus saving processing time by not parsing what's not interesting to the user).

 A best case scenario for jsonsubset would be if all fields that are defined in the expression are at the beginning of the JSON string, e.g. given the expression `{'a': True}`:
 ```
 {"a": "something_interesting", "b": "dont_care", "c": 123456}
-                             ^jsonsubset will stop parsing at this
+                             ^jsonsubset will stop here
-                              point and return {'a': 'something_interesting'}
 ```
+jsonsubset will stop parsing at the indicated point and return `{'a': 'something_interesting'}`.

 ## Why is it slower than parsing the whole JSON?
 If you find that jsonsubset is slower than, say, `ujson` (which is pretty fast, and used internally by jsonsubset), it may be that your JSON is already pretty small, or your particular use case is hitting a rather slow path in jsonsubset.

 For example, a worst-case scenario would be trying to extract a key that doesn't exist in the raw JSON.
 In this case, jsonsubset will parse the whole object (trying to find the key set in the expression) instead of returning early.

-Currently, there are also some inefficiencies for parsing certain JSON types.
+Currently, there are also some inefficiencies for parsing certain JSON types (i.e. it's always a good idea to benchmark first.
+If you find yourself parsing small JSON objects or is extracting most fields from the JSON, `ujson` might be a better bet).

 In any case, speed improvements are planned for later versions of jsonsubset :-]